Olympic Sprinter Usain Bolt Scores Two Goals In First Professional Soccer Start

 — Central Coast Mariners (@CCMariners) October 12, 2018

-Later, in the 68th minute, with Central Coast leading 3-0, Bolt struck again for the brace.
-Bolt applied pressure in the box as the center back tried shield him and control a descending ball.
-However, both the center back and the goaltender were looking upwards as the ball came down and went for it at the same time, not seeing each other.
+Later — in the 68th minute with Central Coast leading 3-0 — Bolt struck again for the brace.
+Bolt applied pressure in the box as the center back tried to shield him while controlling a descending ball.
+However, both the center back and the goaltender were looking upwards as the ball came down and went for it at the same time — not seeing each other.
 Their resulting collision allowed the ball to drop harmlessly to the turf, where Bolt was waiting.
 He walked the loose ball to the goal line and tucked it into the net for his second goal of the night.

 “I’m happy I could come here and show the world I’m improving,” said Bolt.
 “I’m keen to be a Mariner, to play my best and get into the team.”